Aliases for HMGB2 Gene

 GeneCards Summary for HMGB2 Gene

 HMGB2 (High Mobility Group Box 2) is a Protein Coding gene.
-Among its related pathways are Granzyme Pathway and Activation of DNA fragmentation factor.
+Diseases associated with HMGB2 include Rheumatoid Arthritis, Systemic Juvenile.
+Among its related pathways are Apoptosis induced DNA fragmentation and Regulation of activated PAK-2p34 by proteasome mediated degradation.
 GO annotations related to this gene include poly(A) RNA binding and chromatin binding.
 An important paralog of this gene is HMGB1.

 UniProtKB/Swiss-Prot for HMGB2 Gene